The Canal (2015) - Review

 Image: Netflix

 Oh, but wouldn't you know it?
 The other sex scene I mentioned is with his wife and another man!
 So it's not so great after all.
 And wouldn't you know it?
 She ends up dead with her body discovered in the canal.
-Obviously the police and the audience assumes that David was responsible, but he seems genuinely surprised when the police informed him of her demise, even after the traumatic experience of walking in on her cheating.
+Obviously, the police and the audience assume that David is responsible, but he seems genuinely surprised when the police inform him of her demise, even after the traumatic experience of walking in on her cheating.
 After a quick autopsy, the blame is shifted away from David as they suspect no foul play and think it was likely "an accident."
 David is not so easily convinced as his grief and desire to find out who might be responsible for his wife's mysterious death begin to consume him.
 His investigation into the history of his house, who may have killed his wife, and the horrors he uncovers is what a majority of the movie is about.
 I may have missed all the sections of this movie that would normally lower its grade in my book, but from what I got, it was quite a ride up to the end.

 Pros